julianGoh17/DistributedBlackboxOperations/README.md

 simulation emulates the situation where a client sends and receives messages from a system of servers.
 When a client message to one of the servers, that server must coordinate with other servers to fulfill the client's request.

-To create the distributed system, the user must create a class that extends AbstractDistributedAlgorithm, which will then get loaded in each server.
+To create the distributed system, the user must create a class which extends AbstractDistributedAlgorithm, which will then get loaded in each server.
 Thus, the user will write a single program that controls how a server acts, which will include:
 * what does the server do when a client sends a message in